Stephanie McMahon: Early positions

-McMahon entered the World Wrestling Federation (WWF/E) as a model for the WWF's sales and merchandise department, but started her WWF business career as an account executive for the WWF offices in New York.
-In her early years with the company, she did reception work, creative design, television production, and acted as a ring performer.
+McMahon entered the World Wrestling Federation (WWF) as a model for the sales and merchandise department, and began her business career as an account executive for the WWF offices in New York.
+In her early years with the company, she did reception work, creative design, and television production, and acted as a ring performer.
 In November 2000, McMahon became head writer of the company, replacing Chris Kreski.
-After spending time as the director of creative writing, a job she had by 2002, she was promoted to Senior Vice President of Creative Writing in 2006.
+After spending time as the director of creative writing, a job she began 2002, she was promoted to Senior Vice President of Creative Writing in 2006.

 Executive Vice President

-McMahon was promoted to executive vice president of Creative in 2007.
-She was responsible for overseeing the creative process (storylines) for all television and pay-per-view programming.
-She oversaw all aspects of talent management and branding, live event booking and marketing, and all social and digital media properties.
+McMahon was promoted to executive vice president of creative in 2007.
+She was responsible for overseeing the creative process (storylines) for all television and pay-per-view programming and oversaw all aspects of talent management and branding, live event booking and marketing, and social and digital media properties.

-As executive vice-president of Creative, McMahon was able to spearhead the upbringing of the WWE app, which has been downloaded over 20 million times.
-She was also able to launch a huge partnership with the USO metropolitan Washington, the social media company Tout, and was able to partner with Yahoo to bring WWE content.
-Stephanie also led WWE's Creative coalition for their Anti Bullying Campaigns.
+McMahon spearheaded the development of the WWE app, which has been downloaded over 20 million times.
+She also launched a partnership with the USO metropolitan Washington, the social media company Tout, and a partnership with Yahoo to deliver WWE content.
+McMahon also led WWE's Creative coalition for anti bullying campaigns.

 Chief brand officer

-On December 4, 2013, WWE announced the promotion of McMahon to chief brand officer, where she will lead efforts to further enhance WWE's brand reputation among key constituents including advertisers, media, business partners, and investors.
-She will also serve as the lead ambassador of WWE and work with business units to support key growth initiatives.
-She will also lead WWE's targeted youth and moms marketing programs.
+On December 4, 2013, WWE announced McMahon's promotion to chief brand officer, to lead efforts to further enhance WWE's brand reputation among key stakeholders including advertisers, media, business partners, and investors.
+She also serves as the lead ambassador for WWE and works with business units to support key growth initiatives.
+McMahon also leads WWE's targeted youth and moms marketing programs.

 McMahon's new position enabled her to spearhead the continued partnership with General Mills' Totino's brand.

-On February 5, 2014, McMahon along with CMO and CRO Michelle Wilson announced a partnership between WWE and KaBOOM! to build a playground for WWE's annual WrestleMania week in Louisiana.
-McMahon earned a combined salary of over $775,000 between her corporate role and as an on-screen talent in 2013.
+On February 5, 2014, McMahon, along with CMO and CRO Michelle Wilson, announced a partnership between WWE and KaBOOM! to build a playground for WWE's annual WrestleMania week in Louisiana.

+In 2013, McMahon earned a combined salary of over $775,000 for her corporate role and work as an on-screen talent.
 She also owns over $77 million in WWE stock.

-On April 15, 2014, during WWE's annual Business Partners Summit, McMahon confirmed that a new WWE logo would debut the night after WWE SummerSlam, although it was already showing up on WWE products like the WWE Network and NXT.
+On April 15, 2014, during WWE's annual Business Partners Summit, McMahon confirmed that a new WWE logo would debut the night after WWE SummerSlam, although it was already appearing on WWE products including the WWE Network and NXT.

-On August 5, 2014, at the Needham fireside conference, McMahon alongside her husband Triple H, and WWE Chief strategy and financial officer George Barrios, discussed the Creative side of WWE, the WWE Network, and the difference between WWE and UFC.
+On August 5, 2014, at the Needham fireside conference, McMahon, alongside her husband Triple H and WWE Chief strategy and financial officer George Barrios, discussed the creative side of WWE, the WWE Network, and the difference between WWE and UFC.

-On May 19, 2022, McMahon tweeted that she would be taking a leave of absence from the majority of her responsibilities at WWE.
-She stated that she looked forward to returning to the company in the near future and was taking time off to focus on family.
+On May 19, 2022, McMahon tweeted that she would be taking a leave of absence from the majority of her WWE responsibilities.
+She stated that she was taking time to focus on her family and that she looked forward to returning to the company in the near future.